NICHTJ3/Dotfiles/options/misc/description.md

-Dotfiles relating to random applications
+Dotfiles relating to random applications I use
     - vscode vimrc